jrief/django-entangled/README.md

 [JSON field](https://docs.djangoproject.com/en/stable/ref/contrib/postgres/fields/#jsonfield) specific to Postgres.
 For other database implementations, there are plenty of alternatives.

-When creating a form from a model, the input field associated with a JSON field, typically is a `<textarea ...><textarea>`.
+When creating a form from a model, the input field associated with a JSON field, typically is a `<textarea ...></textarea>`.
 This textarea widget is very inpracticable for editing, because it just contains a textual representation of that object notation.
 One possibility is to use a generic [JSON editor](https://github.com/josdejong/jsoneditor), which with some JavaScript, transforms the widget into an attribute-value-pair editor.
 This approach however prevents